wasmerio/wasmer-js/packages/wasi/README.md

 ## Features

-This project is forked from [node-wasi](https://github.com/devsnek/node-wasi), a Node implementation made by Gus Caplan. 🙏😄
+This project is forked from [node-wasi](https://github.com/devsnek/node-wasi), a Node implementation made by Gus Caplan. 🙏😄 It uses the same API than the [future WASI integration in Node](https://github.com/nodejs/wasi), to help transition to it once it becomes available in Node.

 However, `@wasmer/wasi` is focused on:

 - Bringing [WASI](https://wasi.dev/) to an Isomorphic context (Node.js and the Browser) 🖥️
 - Make it easy to plug in different filesystems (via [wasmfs](https://github.com/wasmerio/wasmer-js/tree/master/packages/wasmfs)) 📂
 - Make it type-safe using [Typescript](http://www.typescriptlang.org/) 👷
+- Pure JavaScript implementation (no Native bindings needed) 🚀
 - ~ 15KB minified + gzipped 📦

 ## Installation